EU elections 2024 – this is what the candidates think about higher education

 First name: Karin Karlsbro

-1. Do you think that academic freedom needs stronger protection at EU level? | JA.
+1. Do you believe that academic freedom needs stronger protection at the EU level?JA.
 Academic freedom needs to be strengthened.
 Across Europe, freedom of expression and the independence of universities are being dismantled.
-In Hungary, academic freedom is acutely threatened after the government forced the university that criticized Prime Minister Viktor Orbán to leave the country.
+In Hungary, academic freedom is under acute threat after the government forced the university that criticized Prime Minister Viktor Orbán to leave the country.
 Recently, the EU has been heavily criticized by several member states and university representatives for doing too little to protect academic freedom despite the warning bells.
-During the coming term, the issue must be high on the EU's agenda. |
+During the upcoming term of office, the issue must be high on the EU's agenda.

-2. Do you think that the number of Swedish students who study all or part of their education abroad should increase? | JA.
-The Erasmus+ program and the opportunity to study for free at colleges and universities throughout Europe are two of the EU's greatest successes.
-Studying abroad is a unique chance to meet new friends, participate in intercultural exchanges and improve your language skills.
-For me, it is therefore important that Sweden and the EU do more so that more people have the chance to study all or parts of their education abroad.
-To make it easier for students to apply abroad, we want to see a common admissions portal that makes it easy to apply for courses at all universities and colleges in Europe.
-It also needs to be easier to "translate" grades from high schools as well as universities and colleges between countries.
-It is therefore good that the EU is now investigating a proposal for a European education diploma for students who, during their study period, study in more than one EU country. |
+To make it easier for students to apply abroad, we want to see a common admissions portal that makes it easy to apply for education at all universities and colleges in Europe.
+It also needs to be easier to “translate” grades from high schools and universities and colleges between countries.
+That is why it is good that the EU is now investigating a proposal for European education diplomas for students who study in more than one EU country during their study period.

-3. Do you think that the EU's research funding should increase | JA.
-Yes, we want investments in research in the EU to increase substantially in the coming term.
-Research has a clear European added value and we see a great need to prioritize research grants in the EU's budget work. |
+JAYes, we want investments in research in the EU to increase significantly in the coming term of office.
+Research has a clear European added value and we see a great need to prioritize research funding in the EU's budget work.

-4. Are you interested in sitting on the committee for culture and education (CULT)? | NO. There are many ways to influence the EU's education and research policy.
+4. Are you interested in serving on the Committee on Culture and Education (CULT)?NO. There are many ways to influence EU education and research policy.
 Several committees, such as CULT, LIBE (Committee on Civil Liberties, Justice and Home Affairs) and EMPL (Employment and Social Affairs), all touch on the field of education.
-School and education policy is always high on the Liberals' agenda.
-Even if they are mainly national issues, which are decided on a national level, I want to continue working to ensure that the education issues that are dealt with in the European Parliament are characterized by a Liberal approach. |
+School and education policy is always high on the Liberal Party's agenda.
+Even though they are primarily national issues, decided at national level, I want to continue working to ensure that the education issues discussed in the European Parliament are characterised by a Liberal fundamental view.

 More about the questions